The Roebling Index

 The strategic frame across both deals

-This is how I work the seller-representation framework on every engagement.
-It is how I work the buyer-representation framework on every engagement.
-The specifics evolve with the market.
-The framework is durable.
+This is how I work — buy-side or sell-side — on every engagement.
+The specifics evolve with the market; the framework is durable.

 What the client said